Search

 CN38-50

 105 days.
 Zea mays.
 Open Pollinated.
-Blue Hopi Corn.
+Blue Hopi Corn Seeds.
 The plant produces good yields of 9" long ears of blue kernel corn.
-This blue corn is grown to make tortilla corn chips and blue corn flour.
+This popular heirloom corn variety is prized for its deep blue to blue-black kernels, drought and heat tolerance, higher protein content, and culinary importance.
+Grow this blue corn to make tortilla chips and blue corn flour.
 Makes beautiful decorations.
+An heirloom variety from the Hopi Indians in northern Arizona and Indigenous groups in the Southwestern region.
 Excellent choice for home gardens.
 United States Department of Agriculture, NSL 232108.
-A heirloom variety from the Hopi Indians in northern Arizona, USA.
+An heirloom variety from the USA.

 $3.00 $2.50